Financial Aid Basics

 How do I receive aid?

-After you confirm that all the information is correct, the Department of Education issues you an Expected Family Contribution (EFC).
+The Department of Education also issues you an Expected Family Contribution (EFC).
 This figure represents the amount of support the government expects your family to provide for college expenses.
-Your school will receive a copy of the SAR three days after final processing.
+Colleges that you listed on the FAFSA will receive a copy of the SAR as well.

 Each college's financial aid department determines how their students receive assistance (check, automatic deductions on tuition bills, etc.).
 However, your school is required inform you of all its aid procedures and deadlines, particularly how and when you will receive your aid and/or work-study.
 Make sure you follow-up with your aid office so that you know what to expect and when.